datastax/labs/kafka-connector-cdc/README.md

-# DataStax Kafka Connector Source Demo
+# DataStax CDC for Apache Kafka

+Below is a guide for running and validating the DataStax Enterprise CDC Connector for Apache Kafka.
+This builds on the excellent foundation of the DataStax Apache Kafka Connector by adding CDC functionality as a Source Connector.

 ## Install Dependencies

 1. Install Docker
 2. Install Docker Compose
+3. Check out a copy of this repository
-3. Download kafaka-connect-dse-2.0.0-20190925-LABS.jar from [DataStax Labs]() and place it within this directory.
+4. Download kafaka-connect-dse-2.0.0-20190925-LABS.jar from [DataStax Labs](https://downloads.datastax.com/#labs) and place it within this directory.

-## Start the components
+## Start the DataStax Enterprise and Apache Kafka Components

+Note that the Source functionality of this connector will **ONLY** work with a specific Labs Edition build of DataStax Enterprise 6.8.0.
+This build is currently only available as a Docker container at [datastaxlabs/dse-cdc-server](https://hub.docker.com/r/datastaxlabs/dse-cdc-server).
+This container is referenced in the Docker Compose [configuration file](https://github.com/datastax/labs/blob/master/kafka-connector-cdc/docker-compose.yml) in this directory.
+This container does not have to be run within Docker compose, it's included here as a way to ease testing efforts.

+This container does have modified `cassandra.yaml` and `dse.yaml` files. `cassandra.yaml` has been tuned to reduce the periodic commit log sync to 500ms and enable CDC. `dse.yaml` has DSE Advanced Replication enabled.

 1. Start up the stack `docker-compose up -d`

-If for some reason a component does not come up due a dependency being down try running this command again.
+If for some reason a component does not come up due to the order of containers being started try running the command again.

-## Configure DSE
+## Configure DataStax Enterprise for Replication to Kafka
+DataStax Enterprise Advanced Replication underpins the deduplication and replication of mutations for a set of source tables, through a replication channel, and to a destination.
+In this setup we must create a keyspace and table to write messages to.
+Followed by a DSE Advanced Replication Destination and Channel.

 1. Configure DSE schema

    ```